kuhanw/string-dist/README.md

 where we have padded the first entry, now it's easily to apply any distance metric to provide a quantitative measure of how far apart they are.
 Note you must one-hot encode and cannot convert the characters at each position into a naive numerical values for the same reason categorical variables are one-hot encoded.
 I.E. they have no defined ordinality (green is not greater then red and "a" is not greater than "b".

-The Hamming distance between these two strings is "5".
+The Hamming distance between these two strings is:5.

 Why would we want to do this?
 Because now for two lists of strings size N and M both sharing an alphabet of P characters, this becomes a matrix math problem and we can take advantage of all the machinery around GPU-accelerated fast matrix operations.

+We can rapidly compute the NxM matrix of pair-wise similarity distances using matrix operations in Tensorflow or Numba.
+If our corpus is sufficiently large can take advantage of sparse matrices to lighten our memory load.